QMUL/breksta/README.md

 - Add the current directory to the PYTHONPATH: `export PYTHONPATH="$PWD:$PYTHONPATH"`
 - Activate the virtual environment: `source env/bin/activate`
-- Start the application - Default (as a module): `python3 -m app.breksta`
+- Start the application: `python3 -m app.breksta`
-- Start the application - alternatively: `python3 app/breksta.py`

 ## Contributing
 Please send a pull request with any suggested changes or improvements. (placeholder)